What happens to the B737-700 aircraft in the easyJet fleet?

 The right of a country, or contracting ICAO state, to impose national law to users of the state's territorial airspace.

-What does Annex 1 deal with?
+What deals Annex 1 deal with?

 What does Annex 2 deal with?